-The children’s science books are marked using our school’s marking and feedback policy which include challenges and ‘think pink’ questions to promote the children’s understanding.
+Children are given feedback on their work in line with our marking and feedback policy.
 Parents and carers are informed of their child’s attainment against the year group Programmes of Study, at the end of each academic year, on their child’s report.

 Ensuring high quality teaching and learning